nheijmans/malzoo/README.md

 Also a big thanks to all the developers of the modules and software used and making it available for everyone to use.

 # Donate
-If you would like to buy a beer for the work on malzoo, please use the bitcoin address `16cSpubs7iA3XnBBdoHQkctfTxGrfnmYv` and I will bring out a toast for your donation :)
+If you would like to buy me a beer for the work on malzoo, please use the bitcoin address `16cSpubs7iA3XnBBdoHQkctfTxGrfnmYv` and I will bring out a toast for your donation :)

 # License
 This project is released under the GPL 2.0 License.
 See the LICENSE for details.